Homological stability of topological moduli spaces: Moduli spaces of manifolds

-In \cite{PerlmutterLinkingforms}, Perlmutter showed high-connectivity of the semi-simplicial spaces $K^{X}_\bullet(A)$ for $2$-connected manifolds $A$ of dimension $(4n+1)$ with $n\ge2$ and certain specific $(2n-1)$-connected stably-parallelizable manifolds $\bar{X}$ with finite $\oH_{2n}(\bar{X};\bfZ)$ and trivial $\oH_{2n}(\bar{X},\bfZ/2\bfZ)$.
-From this result, he derived homological stability with constant coefficients of for these $A$ and $X$.
-By using classification results of closed $(2n-1)$-connected stably parallelizable $(4n+1)$-manifolds by Wall \cite{Wall} and De Sapio \cite{DeSapio}, he furthermore concluded that (\ref{equation:stabilizationstableparallizable}) stabilizes in fact for all $X$ with $\bar{X}$ having the properties described above and not just the specific ones considered before.
-The methods of this section imply an extension of his homological stability result to abelian coefficients and coefficient systems of finite degree.
+Perlmutter \cite{PerlmutterLinkingforms} established high-connectivity of the semi-simplicial spaces $K^{X}_\bullet(A)$ for $2$-connected manifolds $A$ of dimension $(4n+1)$ with $n\ge2$ and certain specific $(2n-1)$-connected stably-parallelisable manifolds $X$ with finite $\oH_{2n}(X;\bfZ)$ and trivial $\oH_{2n}(X,\bfZ/2\bfZ)$.
+From this, he derived homological stability with constant coefficients of for these specific $A$ and $X$.
+By using classification results of closed $(2n-1)$-connected stably parallelisable $(4n+1)$-manifolds due to Wall \cite{Wall} and De Sapio \cite{DeSapio}, he furthermore concluded that \eqref{equation:stabilisationstableparallisable} stabilises in fact for all $X$ with $X$ having the properties described above and not just the specific ones considered before.
+The methods of this section can be used to extend his homological stability result to abelian coefficients and coefficient systems of finite degree.